get-eu/get-eu/about.md

 Explaining how to do all this is slightly beyond the scope of this page, but get in touch if you need some help.

+You can also help by sending me

+* news articles
+* websites
+* academic papers

+containing pro-EU arguments that still need to be rebutted

 Taking
 ------